J-Jinn/Summer-Research-2019/README.md

 "dataset-chunks" sub-directory - raw JSON Twitter data file split into chunks and saved as CSV/JSON files.

+"attribute-datasets" sub-directory - stores CSV and JSON files of extracted individul or subset of attributes from raw JSON dataset.

+"twitter-data-analysis-tables" sub-directory - stores HTML tables used in "slo-twitter-data-analysis.ipynb"

 &nbsp;

 ## Files in root Directory: